-System Programmer Response: Use the CICS System Programming Reference to interpret the value of EIBRESP2.
+System programmer response: Use the CICS System Programming Reference to interpret the value of EIBRESP2.
 If the file is not known to CICS, perform the installation steps for the configuration file.

 EZY1350E mm/dd/yy hh:mm:ss NOT AUTHORIZED TO USE api_function, action IGNORED.
-TERM=termid initialization and shutdown programs, the Listener, and by any user application linking to the IP CICS domain name server module.
+TERM=termid TRAN=transid and shutdown programs, the Listener, and by any user application linking to the IP CICS domain name server module.